Douglas J. J. Peters

-Douglas J. J. Peters (born December 28, 1963) is an American politician from Maryland and a member of the Democratic Party.
+Douglas J. J. Peters (December 28, 1963 – December 30, 2023) was an American politician from Maryland and a member of the Democratic Party.
 He served in the Maryland State Senate representing the 23rd district in Prince George's County from January 10, 2007 to July 31, 2021.
 In June 2021, Peters announced he wouldn't seek re-election in 2022; in July 2021, he was appointed to the unpaid University System of Maryland's Board of Regents and announced he would resign from the senate.

 Background

-Peters earned a B.S. degree in Finance from the University of Maryland, College Park and an M.B.A. from the University of Baltimore.
+Peters grew up in Silver Spring, MD and graduated from Springbrook High School where he was a member of the two-time Maryland AA State Championship Football teams in 1979 and 1980.
+Peters earned a Bachelor of Science in finance from the University of Maryland, College Park and a Master of Business Administration from the University of Baltimore.
 He became President and Chief Executive Officer of The Peters Group, and through his business became involved with the Prince George's County Chamber of Commerce, Prince George's County Board of Trade and the Greater Washington Board of Trade.
 Peters was also a Captain in the United States Army Reserve, and earned a Bronze Star Medal during Operation Desert Storm.
 In 1998, Peters successfully ran for a seat on the city council of Bowie, Maryland, and four years later won a seat on the Prince George's county council.